-The International Scooter Association (ISF) collect, use and are responsible for personal information we obtain from you.
+The International Scooter Federation (ISF) collect, use and are responsible for personal information we obtain from you.
 We are regulated under the General Data Protection Regulations (GDPR), which apply across the European Union.

 The purpose of this policy is to explain to you how we control, process, handle and protect your personal information.
 Your privacy is important to us, and we are committed to keeping your information secure and managing it in accordance with our legal responsibilities.